 You don’t have to climb aboard the USS Enterprise to experience a food tour that’s out of this world.
 In fact, most of space’s drool-worthy (and downright repulsive) dishes can be replicated right here on planet Earth.
-In celebration of CBS All Access’s Star Trek: Discovery premiere on Sunday, September 24, we’ve rounded up some of our favorite cuisine from the show and accompanied it with quick, easy-to-make recipes.
-From booze and stews to bread and berries, no Star Trek delicacy has been left unturned.
-So brew a cup of tea…Early Grey…hot…and get scrolling.
+In celebration of CBS All Access’s “Star Trek: Discovery” season 2 premiere on Wednesday, January 17, we’ve rounded up some of our favorite cuisine from the show and accompanied it with quick, easy-to-make recipes.
+From booze and stews to bread and berries, no “Star Trek” delicacy has been left unturned.
+So brew a cup of tea…Earl Grey…hot…and get scrolling.

 You’re going to need a round, white loaf to dunk into that tomato soup.
 You’re also going to need a round, white loaf for pretty much every meal in life.
-Get the recipe.
+Get the “Mapa Bread” recipe.

 Get your groat on with this dense and irresistible oatmeal cake.
 We’d top it with syrup of squill, but Mother Earth has only blessed us with maple syrup, honey, and the ever-so-trendy agave nectar.
-Get the recipe.
+Get the “Groatcake” recipe.

 You don’t have to be Benjamin Sisko to crave these blueberry-esque berries at breakfast time.
 Get the “Uttaberry Crepe” recipe.